lzl124631x/LeetCode/leetcode/438. Find All Anagrams in a String/README.md

 <p>Given two strings <code>s</code> and <code>p</code>, return <em>an array of all the start indices of </em><code>p</code><em>'s anagrams in </em><code>s</code>.
 You may return the answer in <strong>any order</strong>.</p>

+<p>An <strong>Anagram</strong> is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>